FaultyTwo/IC8255A-arduino-lib/README.md

 IC_8255A is an Arduino library for contorlling Intel 8255A, Programmable Peripheal Interface.

 This library supports mode 0, mode 1 and mode 2 of Intel 8255A, both reading and writing.<br>
-This library also came with an optional header file called '8255a_constants.h', which contains necessary directives to use with the library.

 ## How To Use The Library
 ### Creating an object